ShweMoeThantAurum/ContentManagementSystemGroupAssignmentTeam6/README.md

 # Getting Started

-This repository details how our group (team 6) creates a website, including front-end deployment and back-end deployment.
+This repository details how our group (team 6) creates a website, including front-end and back-end deployment, professional deployment workflows and which collaboration tools we have used.

 # Group Details